Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Experiments

 \subsection{Prompt Impact}

-We analyze the impact of prompt quality on the performance and calibration of distilled student models, guided by prompt importance weights from the BayesPE teacher.
+We analyze the impact of prompt quality on the performance and calibration of distilled student models, guided by prompt weights from the BayesPE teacher.

 Results for best, average, and worst prompts are summarized in Table~\ref{tab:prompt}.
-For the SST2 dataset, we observe minimal variation across prompt choices; accuracy, calibration (ECE), negative log-likelihood (NLL), and Brier scores remain consistently robust, suggesting that prompt selection has negligible influence in this context.
-On the other hand, for the YouTube Comments dataset, prompt quality significantly impacts calibration metrics.
-Specifically, for the Dirichlet student, ECE scores vary notably, with the best prompt (ECE $=0.097$) exhibiting worse calibration than average (ECE $=0.048$) and worst prompts (ECE $=0.079$).
+These categories are based directly on the prompt weights $w_n$ learned by the BayesPE teacher during its training phase, where weight variability reflects how strongly the teacher relied on specific prompts to form its ensemble prediction.
+For the SST2 dataset, we observe minimal variation across prompt choices.
+Accuracy, calibration (ECE), negative log-likelihood (NLL), and Brier scores remain consistently robust, suggesting that prompt selection has negligible influence in this context.
+On the other hand, for the YouTube Comments dataset (which is the only dataset (see Table~\ref{tab:results}) where the Dirichlet student exhibited worse calibration than both the teacher and the competing Softmax student), prompt quality significantly impacts calibration metrics.
+Specifically, for the Dirichlet student, ECE scores vary notably, with the best prompt (ECE $=0.097$) exhibiting worse calibration than average (ECE $=0.048$) and the worst prompts (ECE $=0.079$).
 This variability underscores the sensitivity of calibration to prompt selection in datasets where the student model inherently demonstrates weaker calibration compared to the teacher model.